 The first decision your contractor will make is where and how to cut out and remove the damage fascia.
 Make sure when getting estimate for repairs that you know if the contractor is going to replace the entire length or just a small section of fascia.

 An often-used technique by termite contractors is to draw you a map of the exterior of the home and make a bunch of notes around the perimeter where you have damage.

 This makes it look like a lot of work is going to be done.
 What they do not tell you is that they are mostly going to cut out tiny sections or as small as possible sections to get rid of the termite or dry rot damage wood section.

 What you may not know is that a licensed termite contractor is not trained at removing and replacing your roofing tiles.
 This is important because some fascia and eave board damage could be a direct result of a leaking roof right on the edge of your home.

 Not addressing the roof repair part of the project could result in a couple of problems.
 Furthermore, not properly water proofing the roof after the fascia or eave boards have been repaired could lead to the new wood work getting damaged the next time it rains.

-And, in fact the new and small replacement piece of fascia will look odd as compared to the old fascia.
+And, in fact the new and small replacement piece of wood will look odd as compared to the old boards.
 The result is: it will look like an obvious repair rather than restoration of the damaged section.